DiligentGraphics/DiligentSamples/Samples/Atmosphere/readme.md

 ![](Screenshot.png)

-The sample implements physically-based atmospheric light scattering model and demonstrates how Diligent Engine can be used to accomplish various rendering tasks: loading textures from files, using complex shaders, rendering to textures, using compute shaders and unordered access views, etc.
+This sample demonstrates how to integrate [Epipolar Light Scattering](https://github.com/DiligentGraphics/DiligentFX/tree/master/Postprocess/EpipolarLightScattering) post-processing effect into an application to render physically-based atmosphere.